ssmit1986/DualNumbers/README.md

 ## Installation instructions

-To install the package, simply download the paclet from the [GitHub repository](https://github.com/ssmit1986/DualNumbers) and run:
+To install the package, download the paclet file from the [GitHub repository](https://github.com/ssmit1986/DualNumbers) and run:

     PacletInstall["/path/to/DualNumbers-1.0.paclet"]
     <<DualNumbers`